garciaae/median50/README.md

 4. Select the median from the proper file or files O(1)

 ##Complexity
-Is a mergesort (with external memory) so it's a O(n log n).
+Is a mergesort (with external memory) so it's a O(n log n).It also takes O(n) to merge the partial lists.
 Once the data is ordered, it takes O(1) to fetch the median.

 ##Instalation
 ```